-I, , pursuant to 28 U.S.C. § 1746, declare that: 1.
-I am employed by as and by reason of my position am authorized and qualified to certify the authenticity of the records produced by National Credit Systems, Inc. and submitted with this Declaration.
-2. The documents produced and submitted with this Declaration by National Credit Systems, Inc., which are numberedthrough, are true copies of records of regularly conducted activity that were: a. made at or near the time of the occurrence of the matters set forth, by, or from information transmitted by, a person with knowledge of those matters; b. kept in the course of the regularly conducted business activity; and c. made by the regularly conducted business activity as a regular practice.
-I certi fy under penalty of perjury that the foregoing is true and correct.
-Executed on · •
+- I am employed by as as as and by reason of my position am authorized and qualified to certify the authenticity of the records produced by National Credit Systems, Inc. and submitted with this Declaration. - The documents produced and submitted with this Declaration by National Credit Systems, Inc., which are numbered through , are true copies of records of regularly conducted activity that were: - made at or near the time of the occurrence of the matters set forth, by, or from information transmitted by, a person with knowledge of those matters; - b. kept in the course of the regularly conducted business activity; and - c. made by the regularly conducted business activity as a regular practice.

+I certify under penalty of perjury that the foregoing is true and correct.
+Executed on